 Supply Chain Management

-A business intelligence solution enabled with AI can detect outliers and anomalies in your supply chain data.
+A business intelligence strategy enabled with AI can detect outliers and anomalies in your supply chain data.
 Highlighting this information puts you in a position to identify and rectify problems before they have a significant impact on your shipping and fulfillment costs.

 You can also use AI in your supply chain by having the system automatically tell you when inventories are getting too low or to outline the most efficient methods of shipping materials.
 It can, for example, figure out the most cost-effective shipping channel for goods that have to go from L.A. to New York in a week or less.